Oxford & The Cotswolds with Pub Lunch -Small Group Tour from London

 *All times are approximate and may vary according to traffic conditions

-Transportation via minibus in a small group with a maximum of 16 people.
-This small size tour allows us to take the most scenic routes in the Cotswolds, and saves times as opposed to taking a tour with a large coach!
+Travel in a small group with a maximum of 16 people.
+This small-size tour allows us to take the most scenic routes in the Cotswolds.

 From here, we head to the Cotswolds.
 We’ll wind through the twisty, narrow country lanes in our specially modified 16 seater minibus, which is perfect for touring and seeing the stunning green rolling hills that characterize this area.
 We’ll stop in Stow-on-the-Wold which is one of the major towns in the Cotswolds that was once famous for its wool industry.
 You’ll have the chance to walk around this absolutely charming town, full of antique shops and local independent stores.
 There’s even a market that takes place on the first Thursday of each month.
 If you fancy spending a little bit more time in the Cotswolds, then you might want to check out our Cotswolds tours.